rickyah/ini-parser/README.md

 # INI File Parser

-A Mono-compatible .NET library for reading/writing INI data from IO streams, file streams, and strings.
+A Mono-compatible(*) .NET library for reading/writing INI data from IO streams, file streams, and strings written in C#.

+Also implements merging operations, both for complete ini files, sections, or even just a subset of the keys contained by the files.

+(*) This library is 100% .NET code and does not have any dependencies on Windows API calls in order to be portable.

 [![Build Status](https://travis-ci.org/rickyah/ini-parser.png?branch=master)](https://travis-ci.org/rickyah/ini-parser)